 However, harmful toxins also extend to lubricants.
 Some of the most common ones contain bad ingredients like glycerin, parabens, citric acid, benzocaine, and petrochemical.
 Toxins like these easily lead to UTIs, yeast infections, burning, and itchiness.
 And they can also feel sticky before or after use.

-What’s also troubling is that even if women find great products to use, which are usually incredibly expensive, insurance won’t cover them.
+What’s also troubling is that even if women find great products to use, which are usually incredibly expensive, insurance won’t them.
 Unfortunately, there are stories about women struggling to get insurance companies to cover products for their sexual health while their boyfriends receive coverage with little to no questions asked.

 Alternative remedies for women’s sexual health and wellness